vaskrneup/JsSlider/README.md

 # BASIC JS SLIDER

-### To Use Please follow the following conventions
+### To Use Please follow the following Instructions

 * Provide `id` for identifying the carousel with class `slider`.
 Then add class of `slide` to inner wrapper, then add `img` tags within `slide` div.